Jay-tray/JPACRUDProject/README.md

 - MySQLWorkbench proved to be a very valuable addition to the toolbox.
 I uploaded a .csv file with an inital database and played around with building out my table.
 Its functionality is great compared to simply using the terminal.
 Although I still returned to the terminal to confirm DB add, updates and deletes were successful.

 ## How to Run

+You can access this program through the following link: http://18.233.209.105:8080/Mariposa/home.do?butterfly=%2F

+or

 This program needs compliled to run it on localhost or EC2.
 Download the repository to a local directory.
 Open Spring Tool Suite or your IDE of choice and import the project.
 After it is compiled click run and follow prompts.

 ## Future goals